u8717/crypt/cmd/files/README.md

-# hold engine
+# files engine

-hold engine is a simple and secure key-value store designed for data integrity and encryption.
+files engine is a simple and secure key-value store designed for data integrity and encryption.

 This Project is currently WiP.